Skip to content

 Kodi still works as a media player, but the add-ons that provided pirated movie streams are increasingly unreliable.
 The Kodi foundation itself doesn’t endorse piracy, and most popular add-ons get shut down within weeks of gaining traction.

-The bottom line on third-party apps: the legal risks haven’t changed, but the user experience has gotten much worse.
-Between PVOD rentals, shorter theatrical windows, and affordable subscriptions, legitimate options are faster and more reliable now.
+The legal risks haven’t changed.
+The user experience has gotten much worse.
+Legitimate options are faster and more reliable than any of these apps.

 Here’s how to set one up on your Fire TV Stick:

-1. Subscribe to a VPN provider like ExpressVPN{rel=“nofollow sponsored” target=“_blank”} or NordVPN{rel=“noopener” target=“_blank”}
+1. Subscribe to a VPN provider like ExpressVPN{rel=“sponsored” target=“_blank”} or NordVPN{rel=“noopener” target=“_blank”}

 2. Search for the VPN app in the Fire TV Stick app store and install it